coderefinery/coderefinery.org/content/join/individuals.md

 ## As an exercise leader

-Even during your first workshop, you could register as an exercise leader and help others, as part of a [team](@/workshops/teaching-style.md#teams).
-This is actually not that hard, you aren't expected to know anything, instead you are more focus on keeping a good flow and welcoming environment.
+Even during your first workshop, you could register as an exercise leader and help a [team](@/workshops/teaching-style.md#teams) of others.
+This is actually not that hard, you aren't expected to know everything, instead you are more focus on keeping a good flow and welcoming environment.
 There are other expert helpers to help you.
-If you are comfortable enough with the pre-requisites and aren't too scared by error messages, you can do it!
+If you are comfortable enough with the pre-requisites, aren't too scared by error messages, and are can call for help when you need it, then you can do it!
 We have some [basic onboarding training](https://coderefinery.github.io/manuals/exercise-leaders/) for you!

 Maybe you want to bring all the rest of your research group as your team?

+To join:
+* To volunteer as a exercise leader for a team that we organize, **register for the workshop normally and select "I'm interested in being an exercise leader".**
+* To be an exercise leader in a team that you organize independently, register normally (you + your team) and plan how you will communicate with your team during the workshop (in-person room, online meeting, etc).

 ## As a co-instructor or expert helper